Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

 With a part-time job or a paid internship, you can further reduce your expenses to study at an Irish university.
 We advise that you search for the right one where you can balance your studies with your part-time work.

-Just make sure you don’t do anything that you will regret on your academic side.
+Just ensure you don’t do anything you will regret on your academic side.

-So, here is a list of scholarships available for students who are looking to study in Ireland.
+So, here is a list of scholarships available for students looking to study in Ireland.

 About 60 students get this scholarship which pays them 10,000 euros per year.
-These scholarships make life extremely easy for Indians students in Ireland.
+These Ireland scholarships make life extremely easy for Indian students.

 Let us enlist and explain the benefits below:

-Both Ireland and India faced the brunt and after effect of British imperialism and colonization in the 1900’s.
+Ireland and India faced the brunt and after-effects of British imperialism and colonization in the 1900s.
 Now, both countries share cordial relations owing to which there is less than a 5% chance for your visa to get rejected for Indian students to study in Ireland.

-DAVID FLOOD, Director, India and South Asia, Enterprise Ireland shares an impressive stat.
-The Irish visa approval rate for Indian students has grown more than 100% over the last 5 years.
+DAVID FLOOD, Director, India, and South Asia, Enterprise Ireland, shares an impressive stat.
+The Irish visa approval rate for Indian students has grown by over 95% in the last 5 years.

-So what happens for Indian students after they come down to study in Ireland?
+So what happens to Indian students after they come to study in Ireland?

 All MS degrees in Ireland are one year in duration.
 You will be prepared to enter the workforce within one year.

-Irish universities and institutions are globally renowned for their programs in Science, Technology, Maths, Teaching, Medicine, Business and Finance which are accredited and recognised worldwide.
+Irish universities and institutions are globally renowned for their programs in Science, Technology, Maths, Teaching, Medicine, Business, and Finance, accredited and recognized worldwide.

-Also, Irish universities are ranked among the best in the world when it comes to gender equality and climate action as per Times Higher Education’s (THE) university impact rankings.
+Also, Irish universities are ranked among the best in the world regarding gender equality and climate action as per Times Higher Education’s (THE) university impact rankings.

 Indian students studying in Ireland will be allowed to work 40 hours per week only from June to September & from 15th December to 15th January inclusive.
 At all other times, students will be allowed to work 20 hours per week while they study.